pyproj4/pyproj/HOW_TO_RELEASE.md

 The next step is to create a tag with the name `<major>.<minor>.<patch>`.
 This can be done using the git command line or from https://github.com/pyproj4/pyproj/tags.

-Next, go through the history and add release notes.
+Next, go through the history and add release notes (see: [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)).
 Make sure to acknowledge contributions made by others in the release.
-A useful script for automating this task for code contributions is the [pandas announce script](https://github.com/pandas-dev/pandas/blob/bb6135880e5e453d7701764b9f2e4ad3356a68d7/doc/sphinxext/announce.py).

 ### The wheels

+The wheels are tested with each merge to main.
+However, the arm64 wheels on linux are still built separately.
+This provides instructions for those wheels:

 1. Update the PR at https://github.com/pyproj4/pyproj-wheels with the release tag, merge, and download wheels.
-2. Retrieve Windows wheels from https://www.lfd.uci.edu/~gohlke/pythonlibs.

 ### Create the release sdist

-1. Make sure the directory is clean and checkout the release tag.
+1. `python -m pip install build`
-2. `python setup.py sdist`
+2. `python -m build --sdist`

 ### Upload to pypi